Georges Méliès: Early film career

 That same year, Georges Brunel wrote that "MM.
 Méliès and Reulos have, above all, made a speciality of fantastic or artistic scenes, reproductions of theatre scenes, etc., so as to create a special genre, entirely distinct from the ordinary cinematographic views consisting of street scenes or genre subjects."
 Like the Lumière brothers and Pathé, Star Films also made "stag films" such as Peeping Tom at the Seaside, A Hypnotist at Work and After the Ball, which is the only one of these films that has survived, and stars Jeanne d'Alcy stripping down to a flesh-coloured leotard and being bathed by her maid.
-Between 1896 and 1900, Méliès also made ten advertisements for such products as whiskey, chocolate, and baby cereal.
+From 1896 to 1900, Méliès made 10 advertisements for products such as whiskey, chocolate, and baby cereal.
 In September 1897, Méliès attempted to turn the Théâtre Robert-Houdin into a movie theatre with fewer magic shows and film screenings every night.
 But by late December 1897, film screenings were limited to Sunday nights only.

-Méliès made only 27 films in 1898, but his work was becoming more ambitious and elaborate.
-His films included a historical reconstruction of the sinking of the USS Maine titled Divers at Work on the Wreck of the "Maine", the magic trick film The Famous Box Trick, and the féerie The Astronomer's Dream.
-In this film, Méliès plays an astronomer who has the Moon cause his laboratory to transform and demons and angels to visit him.
-He also made one of his first of many religious satires with The Temptation of Saint Anthony, in which a statue of Jesus Christ on the cross is transformed into a seductive woman.

 He continued to experiment with his in-camera special effects, such as a reverse shot in A Dinner Under Difficulties, where he hand cranked a strip of film backwards through his camera to achieve the effect.
-He also experimented with superimposition, where he would film actors in a black background, then rewind the film through the camera and expose the footage again to create a double exposure.
+He also experimented with superimposition, where he filmed actors in a black background, then rewinded the film through the camera and exposed the footage again to create a double exposure.
 These films included The Cave of the Demons, in which transparent ghosts haunt a cave, and The Four Troublesome Heads, in which Méliès removes his own head three times and creates a musical chorus.
 Achieving these effects was extremely difficult, requiring considerable skill.
 In a 1907 article, Méliès noted: "Every second the actor playing different scenes ten times has to remember, while the film is rolling, exactly what he did at the same point in the preceding scenes and the exact place where he was on the stage."